liqd/zt-app/README.md

 Setup
 - Clone repo
 - Change directory into project folder `cd zt-app`
-- `npm install`
+- `make install`
-- If you do `npm start` now, a window will open in your browser.
+- If you do `make start` now, a window will open in your browser.
 If you click "Run on Andoird" or "Run on iOS", it will tell you how set these up.

 Setup after Hibernation
 - Check correct Node version: 18.3.0 (15.6.22) -> Note: expo-cli has not yet been tested against v18.3.0